 - Andro VM features default support for Net Sharing from guest to host, a powerful feature missing in many popular Android Emulators for Linux.

-- This enigmatic Linux Android emulator is available for both 32 bit and 64 bit systems, thus running smoothly in almost every Linux system despite variation in instruction length of your kernel.
+- This enigmatic Linux Android emulator is available for 32-bit and 64-bit systems, thus running smoothly in almost every Linux system despite variations in the instruction length of your kernel.

-- Contrary to many Linux Android Emulator, Andro VM works smoothly even without any kind of network connectivity.
+- Contrary to many Linux Android Emulators, Andro VM works smoothly without network connectivity.

 Highlights of Anbox